John-bju/SIL-translation-test/README.md

 #

 #### CROWDIN_PROJECT_ID
-1. To find this open the Crowdin project webpage and on the right hand side under the "dashboard" tab, there it will be listed.
+1. To find the CROWDIN_PROJECT_ID open the Crowdin project webpage and on the right hand side under the "dashboard" tab, there it will be listed.
 Click it to copy the token and save it.

 ![Description](README_pics/Screenshot_20260710_153219.png)

 #

 #### CROWDIN_GITHUB_TOKEN
-1. To generate this open the Github webpage and click on the user's Github profile picture and select "settings".
+1. To generate the CROWDIN_GITHUB_TOKEN open the Github webpage and click on the user's Github profile picture and select "settings".
 This will open the Github user's settings page.

 ![Description](README_pics/Screenshot_20260710_154215.png)